hollowaytape/bustin/notes.md

 ## GRP
 * My immediate impression is that this might just be a bitmap-type thing.
 Lots of repeated FF FF FF's, no attempt at compressing repeated things, etc

+## Pointers
+* SO there's definitely a pointer to the first bit of text in SEN013R, and then the one after the room gets displayed.
+	* First string, which is "5a 5a 5a 5a 5e fd fc": ESI value is 0xed